Services

 Field Reference

 The service detail page is split into two sections.
 The first shows the full details of the service.
 The second shows summaries of related items such as features and notes.
 The left context menu includes a link to the customer who owns the service.
+In enhanced mode, tabs show extra information such as the customer’s details and all services owned by that customer.

 Service Details